quintopia/beerbrawl/README.md

 Players get one minute (or some other agreed-upon period of time) to draft all their adventurers.
 The first player to place all their blinks in ready mode on the board goes first.
 At the end of the allotted time, all remaining unplayed blinks must be put in ready mode and placed on the board without any further rerolling.
-If players cannot decide who placed their party first, one player may promise to buy the other a drink of their choice in order to go first.
+If players cannot decide who placed their blinks first, one player may promise to buy the other a drink of their choice in order to go first.

 Note that the stats-rolling process takes place in secret--neither player should know the stats of any of their opponent's adventurers.
 Stats